Mapping patient pathways… Has anyone asked the patient?

 By Dr Frances Pearson & Anna Longjaloux

-The objectives of mapping patient pathways for a healthcare organisation include reducing clinical variability and improving best practice, promoting patient safety, co-ordinating care teams, reducing operational burdens and in doing all of these things, ultimately maximising health outcomes for the patient.
+The objectives of mapping patient pathways for a healthcare organization include reducing clinical variability and improving best practice, promoting patient safety, coordinating care teams, reducing operational burdens and in doing all of these things, ultimately maximizing health outcomes for the patient.
 But, until relatively recently, and despite being the supposed main beneficiary of such activities, the patient has remained a minor part of the process.

 In the 15 years since the above definition was published, the role of patients in their own healthcare has radically evolved.
 The healthcare systems of yesterday predominantly followed a paternalistic model – patients got what HCPs and providers believed they needed, and that was that.
 In today’s era of patient centricity, where the individual benefits from an increased stake in their own healthcare through shared decision-making.
 And with the acknowledgement that healthcare should really be more about the patient than the process, there must be co-evolution of patient pathway design to account for the fact that patients are humans, and as such, incredibly diverse both biologically and in their own lived experience.